 Each time we arrive at a destination and explore, we quickly get a sense of how comfortable we feel as a gay couple.

-We knew that there would be gay clubs and bars we could go to, after all Rio is a major city!
-However, we are talking about what its like to simply walk around and be an openly gay couple.
+We knew that there would be gay clubs and gay bars in Rio De Janeiro we could go to, after all Rio is a major city!
+However, we want to know what its like to simply walk around and be an openly gay couple.

 We are happy to report that we felt at ease immediately!

-It became apparent that there were many other gay couples around the city who seemed quite happy to be affectionate with each other.
+It became apparent that there were many other gay couples around Rio who seemed quite happy to be affectionate with each other.

 We aren’t talking about making out in public, but there were couples on the beach lying on one another, cuddling up, sat side by side giving little pecks on the cheek etc.